 Radio is the most popular medium.
-State-run Radio Television Timor-Leste launched in 2002.
-Public radio is said to reach some 90% of the population; public TV has a smaller coverage.
+Public radio has near-nationwide reach; public TV has a smaller coverage.

-Community radios are on air, often with funding from international agencies and NGOs.
+Community radios operate, often with funding from international agencies and NGOs.

 Reporters can usually cover the news freely, although a "culture of deference pervades journalism", says US-based Freedom House.